Skip to Content

 The beautiful Yeongyeongdang Hall inside Huwon Secret Garden

-Built in 1828 by Crown Prince Hyomyeong for Jinjakrye (the royal banquet ritual), Yeongyeongdang Hall was used as a ceremonial place for both his mother, Queen Sunwon and his father, King Sunjong.
+Built in 1828 by Crown Prince Hyomyeong for Jinjakrye (the royal banquet ritual), Yeongyeongdang Hall was used as a ceremonial place for his mother, Queen Sunwon and his father, King Sunjong.

 Two dragons on the ceiling of Jondeokjeong Pavilion in Huwon Secret Garden